utah-cs4470-sp23/class/spec.md

 the only valid whitespace characters (tabs are illegal, and only Unix newlines are allowed).

-Integer literals are an optional sign (plus or minus) and a non-empty sequence of digits.
+An integer literal is a sequence of one or more digits.
 An integer literal that does not map to a 64-bit two's complement value (e.g. 9999999999999999999999) is a compile-time error; in other words the minimum integer value is `-2^63` and the maximum integer value is `2^63 - 1`.

-Float literals are an optional sign (plus or minus), a sequence of digits, a dot, and another sequence of digits; one of the two sequences must be non-empty.
+A float literal is a sequence of digits, a dot, and another sequence of digits; one of the two sequences must be non-empty.
+The dot is requird.
 Scientific notation is not supported.
 Literals mapping to infinity are not supported.
-Negative zero is.
 Do not write your own code to convert float syntax to float values.
-It is much harder and subtler than you think!
+It is much harder and subtler than you probably think!
 Use the C library function `strtof` or its binding in your language of choice (ex.
 Python's `float`) to perform the conversion.
 If this conversion is error-free, then the literal is legal, otherwise the JPL compiler must signal a compile-time error.

 Strings are a double quote, any sequence of legal characters except double quote and newline, and then another double quote.
 Character escapes like `\n` aren't supported (you're not going to need them).
+Multi-line string literals are not supported.

 Variables are a letter (upper case A-Z or lower case a-z) followed by any number of letters or digits, underscores, or dots, *except* when